-Mobile Health offers multi-panel drug testing at all of our locations.
+Mobile Health offers multi-panel drug testing at all locations.

-Drug Panels are offered at Mobile Health in a variety of customizable drug testing classes.
-The number of drugs tested indicates the drug panel number.
-For example, an 8-panel drug test looks for eight different classes of drugs.
-One client’s 8-panel drug test could be COMPLETELY different from another client’s 8-panel drug test.
+Mobile Health offers drug panels in a variety of customizable drug testing classes.
+The panel number corresponds to the number of drugs tested.
+For example, a 6-panel drug test looks for six different classes of drugs.
+Additionally, one client’s 6-panel drug test could be COMPLETELY different from another client’s 6-panel test.

-The same approach is used for a 4-panel, a 7-panel, or a 10-panel drug test.
-Employers ensure their employee screening process and drug panels match their employee screening policies.
-These policies often dictate the group or panel of substances to be tested.
+The same logic applies for 4-panel, a 7-panel, or 10-panel drug tests.
+Employers ensure their employee screening process and drug testing approach match their employee screening policies.
+These policies often dictate the group or panel of substances for testing.

-For example, a 4 panel could test for THC, Opiates, Cocaine, & PCP, but could just as easily test for Methadone, Benzodiazepines, Oxycodone, & Ecstasy.
-The important similarity is that both examples have four substances tested, thus making it a 4-panel drug test.
+For example, one 4-panel test could screen for THC, Opiates, Cocaine, & PCP, while another 4-panel might test for Methadone, Benzodiazepines, Oxycodone, & Ecstasy.
+The important similarity is that both examples test four substances.

-The choice of the number of panels to be tested can be influenced by profession, state laws, or even corporate culture.
+A number of factors influence the number of panels tested, including profession, state laws, or even corporate culture.

 Substances in drug testing

-In some cases, the influence of corporate culture may play a role in determining which drugs are screened in a 4-panel drug test.
-Generally, the overwhelming distinction between a 4-panel and 5-panel drug test tends to eliminate marijuana as a tested substance.
+In some cases, corporate culture influences the choice of drugs screened in its 4-panel test.
+Generally, when comparing a 4-panel and 5-panel drug test, the 4-panel tends to eliminate marijuana as a tested substance.
 As marijuana legislation and certain cultures change, employers may choose to customize their panel accordingly.
-Other variations of the 4-panel drug screens may instead look for marijuana, cocaine, opiates, & methamphetamine – leaving out PCP.
+Other variations of 4-panel screens may instead screen for marijuana, cocaine, opiates, & methamphetamine – leaving out PCP.

 Typical drug panels

-- A 7-panel drug test is often administered by companies or individuals who are concerned an employee might be abusing prescription drugs.
-In industries where alertness is required or heavy machinery is operated, such as transportation and the DOT, some companies use the 7-panel drug test to gauge the presence of prescription drugs.
+- 7-panel drug test: often administered by companies or individuals concerned an employee might be abusing prescription drugs.
+Industries requiring alertness or the operation of heavy machinery, such as transportation and the DOT, may use the 7-panel test to gauge the presence of prescription drugs.
 These drugs, although legal, may impair a machine operator’s ability to do their job, or cause fatiguing side effects, particularly if abused.

-- A standard 7-panel drug urine test typically looks for marijuana, cocaine, opiates, PCP, amphetamines, benzodiazepines, & barbiturates.
+- Standard 7-panel test: typically looks for marijuana, cocaine, opiates, PCP, amphetamines, benzodiazepines, & barbiturates.

-- A 10-panel drug screen is often administered to test employees in law enforcement and occupational medicine.
-Additionally, these drug screens may examine if a person is violating the terms of probation.
-Many civil servants are required to pass a 10-panel drug screen, particularly if their job entails dangerous work or work where the employee is responsible for the safety of others.
+- 10-panel test: often administered to test employees in law enforcement and occupational medicine.
+Additionally, these 10-panel drug screens may examine if a person is violating the terms of probation.
+Many civil servants must pass a 10-panel test, particularly if their job entails dangerous work or the employee must ensure the safety of others.

-- A standard 10-panel drug urine test typically looks for cocaine, marijuana, PCP, amphetamines, opiates, benzodiazepines, barbiturates, methadone, propoxyphene, & Quaaludes.
+- Standard 10-panel test: typically looks for cocaine, marijuana, PCP, amphetamines, opiates, benzodiazepines, barbiturates, methadone, propoxyphene, & Quaaludes.

-- A 12-panel drug test is often administered as an extension to the 10-panel test.
-The 12-panel drug test looks for either the presence of extended opiates and prescription painkillers or traces of other controlled substances if that is dangerous to the workplace.
+- 12-panel test: often administered as an extension to the 10-panel test.
+The 12-panel test looks for either the presence of extended opiates and prescription painkillers or traces of other controlled substances if that poses a dangerous threat to the workplace.

-- A standard 12-panel drug urine test typically looks for cocaine, marijuana, PCP, amphetamines, opiates, benzodiazepines, barbiturates, methadone, propoxyphene, Quaaludes, Ecstasy/MDA, & Oxycodone/Percoset.
+- Standard 12-panel test: looks for cocaine, marijuana, PCP, amphetamines, opiates, benzodiazepines, barbiturates, methadone, propoxyphene, Quaaludes, Ecstasy/MDA, & Oxycodone/Percoset.

-Curious about other number drug panel combinations from 4-panel drug tests to 12-panel drug tests?
-Interested in knowing what is checked in an 8-panel drug test?
-Click here for typically tested drug panel variations in the list format.
+Curious about other numbered drug panel combinations, from 6-panel drug tests to 12-panel tests?
+Interested in knowing what an 8-panel test?
+Click here for typically tested panel variations in the list format.